 6. Life Insurance Loans

-Life insurance loans are backed by a policy.
+A policy backs life insurance loans.
 Permanent life insurance with cash value is borrowed against.
 The lender retains the policy as security until the debt is paid off.

 Life insurance loans are a dangerous method to get cash quickly.
 The lender seizes the life insurance policy if one defaults on the debt and the beneficiaries do not obtain the full death benefit.
 A life insurance policy’s cash value and death benefit are reduced to account for any loans and interest taken out against the policy.